Tashigang Dzong

 Tshechhu and Thongdrel

 Tshechu in Trashigang Dzong is conducted annually from the 7th to the 11th day of the tenth month of the Bhutanese calendar.
-The seventh day is the day of bathing or thrue for monks.
+The seventh day is the day of bathing for monks.
 On the eighth, the rehearsals take place; and on the ninth, the real festival begins.
-The tenth day is the day of unfolding and display of Neten Chudrug (Sixteen Arhats) Thongdrol (large scroll) along with different dances.
+The tenth day is the day of the unfolding and display of Neten Chudrug (Sixteen Arhats) Thongdrol (large scroll) along with different dances.
 On the final day, the old Thongdrol of Guru Tshengyed (8 manifestations of Guru Rinpoche) is displayed with the Guru Tsh-engyed dance.

 The Neten Chudrug Thongdrel spread over the utse was built in 2001, aided by contributions made by the Rabdey, Dzongkhag officials, and the business community.

-The Thongdrel has a fifty-nine-foot-tall Buddha in the center, surrounded by the sixteen Arhats rising thirteen feet each.
+The Thongdrel has a fifty-nine-foot-tall Buddha in the centre, surrounded by the sixteen Arhats rising thirteen feet each.
 It has a fifteen-foot-tall image of Guru Rinpoche and Zhabdrung Ngawang Namgyal and a nine-foot-tall portrait of Tshelha Namsum (Buddha of long life), Dolkar (White Tara), and Namgyal (Bizaya).

 Trashigang Rabdey has 210 monks.